jdjoum/System-Design-Notes/README.md

   - Data Consistency: Ensuring data remains consistent when distributed across multiple databases or services.

   Scalability ensures that the system grows smoothly with demand while maintaining performance and cost efficiency.

+### Maintainability

+  **Maintainability** in system design refers to how easily a system can be modified, updated, or extended over time.
+A maintainable system ensures that developers can fix bugs, add new features, and improve performance with minimal disruption or risk to the existing system.

+  Key Concepts for Maintainability:

+  1. Modularity: Breaking the system into small, independent components or services (e.g., microservices).
+Each module can be maintained or updated without affecting the entire system.
+  2. Separation of Concerns: Each component or service should focus on a single responsibility.
+This reduces complexity and makes the system easier to understand and modify.
+  3. Readability & Documentation: Code should be well-organized, consistently structured, and documented.
+This helps new developers quickly understand the system and make changes without introducing bugs.
+  4. Testability: A maintainable system is easy to test.
+Automated unit, integration, and end-to-end tests help catch issues early and ensure that changes do not break existing functionality.
+  6. Version Control & Continuous Integration (CI): Using version control (e.g., Git) and CI pipelines allows teams to track changes, review code, and deploy updates safely.
+  7. Decoupling: Reducing dependencies between components makes the system easier to update or replace individual parts without affecting others.

+  Challenges:

+  - Technical Debt: Accumulating quick fixes or poor design choices can hinder long-term maintainability.
+  - Backward Compatibility: Ensuring new updates do not break older parts of the system is crucial in maintaining a stable, evolving system.

+  Maintainability ensures that the system can evolve efficiently and reliably, allowing for easier updates and longer system lifespan.